smithy-lang/smithy/docs/source/1.0/spec/aws/amazon-apigateway.rst

     * - type
       - ``string``
       - The type of the authorizer.
 If specifying information beyond the scheme, this value is required.
-The he value must be "token", for an authorizer with the caller identity embedded in an authorization token, or "request", for an authorizer with the caller identity contained in request parameters.
+The value must be "token", for an authorizer with the caller identity embedded in an authorization token, or "request", for an authorizer with the caller identity contained in request parameters.